open-telemetry/opentelemetry-specification/specification/logs/README.md

   OpenTelemetry log data model.
 OpenTelemetry Collector can read such logs and translate them to OpenTelemetry log data model.

+- OpenTelemetry defines [Categorized Logs](#events-and-logs) as a type of LogRecord with specific characteristics:
+  - They have a LogRecord attribute `event.name` (and possibly other LogRecord attributes).
+  - They have an InstrumentationScope with a non-empty `Name` and with an InstrumentationScope attribute `event.domain` (and possibly other InstrumentationScope attributes).

 - OpenTelemetry defines an API for [emitting LogRecords](./api.md#emit-logrecord).
 Application developers are NOT encouraged to call this API directly.
 It is provided for library authors